 Our donors rightly demand results, backed by hard evidence.
 Hand in Hand produces regular reports – in-house and across the network – to measure and monitor progress.
 We also fund independent, third-party reviews of our programs.

 Evaluation of our work in Kenya funded by the Government of Sweden

-“Hand in Hand Eastern Africa is now being recognized as a centre of excellence in training and transformation of Self-Help Groups and in ensuring groups adhere to strict business requirements like repayment of loans.”
+“Hand in Hand Eastern Africa is now being recognised as a centre of excellence in training and transformation of Self-Help Groups and in ensuring groups adhere to strict business requirements like repayment of loans.”

 Evaluation of our work in Afghanistan commissioned by the EU